 - In the upper half of each tab, in the ConnectionString section, you can specify which database the component connects to.
 If your database is hosted in the SQL Compact database server, your connection string is just a reference to an .sdf file.
-If your database is hosted in SQL Server though, your connection string consists of a Data Source (SQL instance name), Initial Catalog (Lansweeper database name), username and password.
-You can redirect the scanning service and web console to a different database or have them use a different password for the connection by selecting part of the connection string and hitting the Edit button on the right.If you change the database password, you'll need to change it in SQL Server first.
+If your database is hosted in SQL LocalDB or SQL Server though, your connection string consists of a Data Source (SQL instance name), Initial Catalog (Lansweeper database name), username and password.
+You can redirect the scanning service and web console to a different database or have them use a different password for the connection by selecting part of the connection string and hitting the Edit button on the right.If you change the database password, you'll need to change it in SQL LocalDB or SQL Server first.
 This knowledge base article explains in more detail how to update the Lansweeper database password.

 - In the lower half of each tab, in the appSettings section, you can change additional settings of the scanning service and web console.
 In general, you don't need to touch these settings.
 You may want to change certain settings like debug mode however if you are trying to identify database or other issues or if asked to by the Lansweeper support team for troubleshooting purposes.
 You can even import debug settings provided by the Lansweeper support team under the Advanced\Import appSettings menu of the ConfigEditor tool.